 CyberGhost security and encryption

 When it comes to enhanced security features, however, CyberGhost is like most other VPN services.
 They are using standard servers instead of moving to RAM-only (diskless) servers.
-Also, like most VPN services, they have not yet published any third-party audits.
+However, CyberGhost has remedied their former lack of third-party audits.
 On December 19, 2022, CyberGhost announced that they underwent an audit of their no-logs policy conducted by Deloitte, a Big Four accounting firm.

 CyberGhost got the basics right, but Surfshark’s additional security features put them over the top.
 It wins the CyberGhost vs Surfshark security category.

 Surfshark privacy and logs

 Additionally, Surfshark maintains a warrant canary to alert their users to anything that might infringe upon user privacy.
 As of today, the warrant canary showed no issues.